trapeze-bell-peter/ror_on_docker/README.md

 branches.
 Because we are still running the application locally, our usual tool chain, particularly in Rubymine, works fine with no tweaking.

+Another reason for my approach is that I really like using `Rubymine` as my IDE for Ruby.
+The latest versions of `Rubymine` come with a degree of in-built support for Docker.
+While it is certainly possible to run everything including the actual Ruby-on-Rails app in Docker, I found that some things just didn't work quite as smoothly in Rubymine when running everything in Docker.
+In particular, the Debugger had a few quirks.
+So running the main app on my host while using Docker for other supporting services is a good compromise.

 This article and associated Git repository shows how I have started using Docker-compose to have different setups within the same development directory structure.
 Switching between different development branches, particularly when the database schema is evolving is more straightforward.
 However, as I explain at to the end of the article its not a panacea.

+Also note, I have written this article very much in the sequence in which I have developed the solution.
+It is worth looking at the history in the Git repository, as this captures the intermediate steps more fully than I can capture in this article.

 # The toy problem

-The associated Git repository contains the various files here, together with a toy application that uses the concepts described here to run.
+The associated Git [repository](https://github.com/trapeze-bell-peter/ror_on_docker) contains the various files here, together with a toy application that uses the concepts described here to run.
 In common with Ruby-on-Rails convention (almost over configuration), the toy problem is an ultra-simplistic bulletin board.
 Users of the bulletin board can:

 * View, edit and delete users and posts (standard CRUD).
 * Create new posts.
 When a user creates a new post, they receive an email thanking them.